 We provide hourly rounding to our unit to ensure that you receive excellent care.
 We round every hour day and night.
 If at any time during your stay you have questions or concerns, please ask your nurse.

-As of May 1, 2015, our hospital and medical buildings no longer allow smoking anywhere on our campus.
+Our hospital and medical buildings no longer allow smoking anywhere on our campus.
 We are always concerned for the safety and health of our patients.
 While you are a patient with us, we want to focus on improving your health so you may be discharged and resume your normal activities.